 Guidance & advice for competing in a contest

 Over many years, British Aerobatics has achieved an enviable reputation for the efficient and safe organisation of aerobatic contests.
 We organize events for all levels of experience, from beginner to expert.
-Have a look on our JustGo page and see what events appeal to you.
+Have a look at our Events Calendar to see what events appeal to you.
 If you are interested in finding out more about the sport, or would like to attend an event either as a volunteer or a pilot, please contact us for more information (contests@aerobatics.org.uk or use the contact page on this website).

-Starting Out - Get Into Aeros and Club events
+Starting Out - Get Into Aeros and Get Into Aeros - Contests Events

 Contests for more experienced pilots

-There are four classes of competition, of increasing levels of difficulty: Sports, Intermediate, Advanced and Unlimited.
+If you have aerobatic privileges on your licence, there are five classes of competition, of increasing levels of difficulty: Club, Sports, Intermediate, Advanced and Unlimited.
 We run competitions during each year that allow pilots to compete at all of these levels.
 This allows pilots to develop their aerobatic skills and progress through the levels from year to year.

 Entering a contest

 Entries for all British Aerobatics contests must include the information specified plus the appropriate entry fee.
-Contest entries can be made via the JustGo system accessed through your online Membership or the online Events Calendar.
+Contest entries must be made via the JustGo system, accessed here or via the Events Calendar.
+You need to have Competitor - Power or Competitor - Glider membership to enter one of our Power or Glider contests, and you can sign-up to become a member on JustGo.

 Documents

-All of the following documents must be uploaded to your online membership ad approved by the Management team before you can enter a contest.
+All of the following documents must be uploaded to your JustGo profile and approved by the Management team before you can take part in a contest (all documents must be uploaded and approved by the relevant contest entry deadline displayed on JustGo).

 • PPL/LAPL or equivalent Pilot licence